"Rebecca Klaw... is one of the most, if not the most experienced clinicians working in the field of autism." (more)

 K. Gara, KenCrest

 Autism Services by Klaw (ASK) is run by Rebecca Klaw who has worked since 1988 as a consultant, trainer and advocate for children with Autism Spectrum Disorders (ASD) and their families.
 The following is a condensed version of her professional history and accomplishments.
-If more information is desired, please click here to view or download her resume as a Word file.
+If more information is desired, please click here to view or download her resume as a PDF file.

 - All over the country, Rebecca has trained consultants, direct care staff and teachers on methods and techniques used to drive developmental growth in children with ASD.
 She consults with parents about issues effecting home and school success.

 - Before becoming a full-time consultant and trainer, Rebecca was the director of the Pressley Ridge's Center for Autism in Pittsburgh, PA.
 Before that she worked in the Early Intervention system and, for 15 years, in outpatient mental health.

 - Rebecca has run playgroups, social skills groups and parent support groups.
 One of her parent support groups ran for over ten years!
 She ran a bi-weekly discussion group for adults with HFA/Aspergers.

 "The scintillating conversation offers me a mental lifeline." - David Matthews